pranoybhansali1/DBMS_LAB/README.md

 # DBMS_LAB
-Please find the answers of Q1,Q2,Q3,Q4 in their repective txt files.
+Please find the answers of Question 1,Question 2,Question 3,Question 4 in their repective txt files.